code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     trust-store-password: client-truststore-p455w0rd
 ```

 In the `ClientConfig` class we need to enable the `WebServiceTemplate` to connect using the HTTPS protocol.
-This is done by creating and setting a `HttpsUrlConnectionMessageSender`.
+This is done by creating and setting a `HttpsUrlConnectionMessageSender` which is an extension of the default `HttpUrlConnectionMessageSender` but with support for HTTPS.

 > Note that the `HttpsUrlConnectionMessageSender` is in the `spring-ws-support` package.